blakeblackshear/frigate/docs/docs/configuration/stationary_objects.md

 `threshold` is the number of frames an object needs to remain relatively still before it is considered stationary.

-## Avoiding stationary objects
+## Handling stationary objects

 In some cases, like a driveway, you may prefer to only have an event when a car is coming & going vs a constant event of it stationary in the driveway.
-[This docs sections](../guides/stationary_objects.md) explains how to approach that scenario.
+You can reference [this guide](../guides/parked_cars.md) for recommended approaches.

 ## Why does Frigate track stationary objects?